-JPMorgan, whose $2.29 trillion of assets make it the biggest U.S.-based bank, said it was informed on Wednesday by the U.S. Office of Comptroller of the Currency and the Federal Reserve Bank of New York that changes were needed in its capital calculations.
+JPMorgan, whose $2.29 billion of assets make it the biggest U.S.-based bank, said it was informed on Wednesday by the U.S. Office of Comptroller of the Currency and the Federal Reserve Bank of New York that changes were needed in its capital calculations.

 Former CIO trader Bruno Iksil became known in the derivatives market as the "London Whale" for the size of the positions he took.
 The name has stuck to the affair even as the bank has said others were involved.

 The losses, a major embarrassment for Dimon, also led JPMorgan on Thursday to formally restate its first-quarter results, as it previously said it would.